The mentoring challenge

 Harrington works best when students have a specific task to work on.
 Suggestions for between-session assignments:

-• Use Refine on the weakest line — pick one suggestion, modify it, and be ready to explain why
+• Use Suggest or Refine on the weakest finished line — pick one option, modify it, and be ready to explain why

 • Run theme check and bring the result to the next session